abetlen/sqlite3-bfsvtab-ext/README.md

 - `id`: The id of the current node being visited.
 - `distance`: The shortest distance to the current node from the root node.
 - `parent`: The id of the parent node to the current node in the spanning tree rooted at the root node.
+- `path`: Slash delimited string containing the shortest path from the root to the given node.

 Check out the examples below for more details.